Formation of ultracold $^{39}$K$^{133}$Cs Feshbach molecules

 Having characterized the loss processes for Cs, we now proceed with evaporative cooling in the ODT.
-We start evaporation at 150 G by reducing the ODT power from 23 W to 1 W in 250 ms. We then hold the cloud for 250 ms at 114 G to remove spin impurities: at this field impurities in state $(1,0)_{\text{K}}$ are quickly depleted by three-body recombination due to a Feshbach resonance for the collision between atoms in $(1,0)_{\text{K}}$ and atoms in $(1,-1)_{\text{K}}$.
+We start evaporation at 150 G by reducing the ODT power from 23 W to 1 W in 250 ms. We then hold the cloud for 250 ms at 114 G to remove spin impurities.
+At this field, impurities in state $(1,0)_{\text{K}}$ (probably originating from spin-relaxation collisions between K atoms during ODT loading) are quickly depleted by three-body recombination due to a Feshbach resonance for the collisions with atoms in $(1,-1)_{\text{K}}$.
 Cs spin impurities undergo exothermic spin exchange with $(1,-1)_{\text{K}}$ atoms, which ejects them from the trap.

-Beyond this point, evaporative cooling using the $(3,-3)_{\text{Cs}}$ state becomes inefficient due to high two-body and three-body Cs-Cs loss rates, so we proceed in the channel $(1,-1)_{\text{K}}+(3,3)_{\text{Cs}}$.
-As there is no way to couple the states $(3,-3)_{\text{Cs}}$ and $(3,3)_{\text{Cs}}$ directly, spin transfer requires briefly populating intermediate states.
+Beyond this point, evaporative cooling using the $(3,-3)_{\text{Cs}}$ state becomes inefficient due to high two-body and three-body Cs-Cs loss rates, so we proceed in the channel $(1,-1)_{\text{K}}+(3,3)_{\text{Cs}}$ at 557~G. As there is no way to couple the states $(3,-3)_{\text{Cs}}$ and $(3,3)_{\text{Cs}}$ directly, spin transfer requires briefly populating intermediate states.
 These intermediate states suffer from much higher collisional loss rates, so time spent in them should be minimized.
 Achieving high Rabi frequencies using RF coupling is complicated by constraints to antenna geometry and RF pickup in surrounding electronics.
 Instead, we exploit the large vector polarizability of Cs at 1064 nm and drive Raman transitions using our trapping light.
 We switch on a second beam, labeled RODT, copropagating with the ODT, with orthogonal polarization and a detuning of 41 MHz.
 By sweeping the magnetic field up by 10 G in 3 ms, we drive a series of adiabatic passages.
 The spin transfer is shown in Fig.\ \ref{fig:dimpleEvap}(c).
 We switch off RODT at various times during the magnetic field sweep and perform Stern-Gerlach separation of the Cs cloud.
 We fit a Gaussian function to the number density of the cloud to determine its center-of-mass position.
 From the position of the cloud we extract an average magnetic moment $\bar{\mu}$, which can be seen to increase in steps of one quarter of the Bohr magneton $\mu_\textrm{B}$.